All Episodes

 They politicize everything.

-Is it this is all they've done for three and a half years, state-run TV.
+This is all they've done for three and a half years, state-run TV.

 That's exactly right.

-And Sean, to go even a step further, the the media's awful and uh inexcusable reaction to the success of hydroxychloroquine, which you have been covering so well every night uh on your show, is literally saving lives.
+And our inexcusable reaction to the success of hydroxychloroquine, which you have been covering so well every night on your show, is literally saving lives.

-And the the media is doing everything they possibly can to not just discredit the president, but then also try to wrongly accuse him of his motivation, saying that somehow the president has financial holdings in the drug company, which has now been proven to be completely false.
+And the media is doing everything they possibly can to not just discredit the president, but then also try to wrongly accuse him of his motivation, saying that somehow the president has financial holdings in the drug company, which has now been proven to be completely false.

 Mika Brzezinski said that on her failing morning news show.

-So your point is it is exactly right.
+So to your point is exactly right.

-Instead, they are trying to infuse their left-wing politics within a national emergency, and as Rama Manuel has used to say, never let a crisis go to waste.
+Instead, they are trying to infuse their left-wing politics within a national emergency.

 You know, here we have every country that has been greatly impacted by this virus is using hydroxychloroquine.